maximecb/uvm/README.md

 # UVM

 A minimalistic virtual machine designed to run self-contained applications.
+UVM is intended as a platform to distribute programs that will not break and to combat code rot.

 ## Design Goals